Sleeveless shirt

+Types

 Tank top

 In the United States and Canada, any casual sleeveless shirt can be called tank top or tank shirt, with several specific varieties.
 It is named after tank suits, one-piece bathing suits of the 1920s worn in tanks or swimming pools.
 The upper garment is worn commonly by both men and women.
 The build of a tank top is simple: the neck and armholes are often reinforced for durability.
-One usually has large armholes and neck holes and a neckline that can reach down as far as the bottom of the chest.
-(Women's tank tops have smaller holes, to conceal their breasts).
+They often have large armholes and neck holes, which may reach down as far as the bottom of the chest; particularly low armholes are referred to as "dropped armholes."
+Women's tank tops have smaller holes, to conceal their breasts.
 They are also sometimes made long to make tucking into pants easier.
 In almost all cases, they are buttonless, collarless, and pocketless.

 A sleeveless T-shirt, also called a muscle shirt, is the same design as a T-shirt, but without sleeves.
 Some sleeveless T-shirts, which possess smaller, narrower arm holes, are traditionally worn by both women and men.
 They are often worn during athletic activities or as casual wear during warmer weather.
-They are colloquially known as shooter shirts in the southern United States.
 They were quite popular in the 1980s and were commonly associated with surfers and bodybuilders (hence the name "muscle" shirt) and often bore the names and logos of gyms.
 Such shirts without logos are now more commonly worn as casual wear.

-The tank top designed for a tight fit and often made of ribbed cotton is also colloquially called a wifebeater, beater, or A-shirt, or more offensively a guinea tee or dago tee (guinea and dago being American ethnic slurs for people of Italian ethnicity).
+The tank top designed for a tight fit and often made of ribbed cotton is also colloquially called an A-shirt.
+Other slang terms include wifebeater, beater, guinea tee or dago tee (guinea and dago being American ethnic slurs for people of Italian ethnicity).